instacart/makara/README.md

 Following the adapter choice is all the standard configurations (host, port, retry, database, username, password, etc).
 With all the standard configurations provided, you can now provide the makara subconfig.

-The makara subconfig sets up the proxy with a few of it's own options, then provides the connection list.
+The makara subconfig sets up the proxy with a few of its own options, then provides the connection list.
 The makara options are:
 * blacklist_duration - the number of seconds a node is blacklisted when a connection failure occurs
 * sticky - if a node should be stuck to once it's used during a specific context
 * master_ttl - how long the master context is persisted. generally, this needs to be longer than any replication lag
 * rescue_connection_failures - should Makara deal with nodes that aren't accessible when the initial connection is established

 Connection definitions contain any extra node-specific configurations.
 If the node should behave as a master you must provide `role: master`.
-Any previous configurations can be overriden within a specific node's config.
+Any previous configurations can be overridden within a specific node's config.
 Nodes can also contain weights if you'd like to balance usage based on hardware specifications.
 Optionally, you can provide a name attribute which will be used in sql logging.

 ```yml
 connections: